Reducing Two-Way Ranging Variance by Signal-Timing Optimization: Cramer-Rao Lower Bound of DS-TWR

-Given that now an analytical model is available of the variance of the range estimate provided by the DS-TWR protocol \eqref{eq:dstwr}, the variance of the estimator can be compared to the CRLB \cite[Chapter 3]{Kay1993}.
+Given that an analytical model is available for the variance of the range estimate provided by the DS-TWR protocol \eqref{eq:dstwr}, the variance of the DS-TWR estimator can be compared to the CRLB \cite[Chapter 3]{Kay1993}.

 When two transceivers are ranging with one another, time instances in global time and offsets of individual clocks remain unknown, and only the time instances in a transceiver's clocks and relative offset between the two Transceivers can be estimated.
 Therefore, the unknown quantities to be estimated from \eqref{eq:t1}-\eqref{eq:t6} can be summarized in a state vector